 Table 3.2: Ted Baker’s equity and capital employed, 2009 – 2018

-Over the same ten year period, Ted produced average earnings of 66.4p and paid average dividends of 34.0p.
+Over the ten years from 2009 to 2018, Ted produced average earnings of 66.4p and paid average dividends of 34.0p.
 This gave the company average retained earnings of 32.4p.
 Ted also had average equity per share of 285.1p.

 We can use this information to calculate the company’s sustainable growth rate:

 Calculating Ted Baker’s sustainable growth rate

 With an annualised capital employed growth rate of 17.9% and a sustainable growth rate of 11.4%, it’s clear that Ted Baker’s growth over that decade was fuelled to a considerable extent by increasing debt and lease obligations faster than equity (there were no rights issues during that period).

 The implication is that Ted’s historic capital employed growth rate will not be sustainable in the longer-term, because eventually its debt and/or lease burden will become intolerable.
 And with such a large gap between actual and sustainable growth rates, there is a real risk that Ted’s rapid growth has sown the seeds of future problems.